LuisUma92/WorkFlow/README.md

 This script takes a plain tex file and  creates subfies for $\LaTeX$ to input.

-Use the flag '%>' do define the 'path/to/file/to/make.tex' for create a new
+Use the flag '%>' to define the 'path/to/file/to/make.tex' for create a new
 $\LaTeX$ with
 the contents until next flag.